 The Ruston Light Railway layout is a micro layout 2.67 square feet in size, measuring 28.5 inches long x 13.5 inches wide which is designed to fit in a storage box only slightly larger than the layout measurements.
-The original idea was to see how small I could build a micro model railway layout, using standard (that is, un-modified) motive power, rollingstock and trackage, that was still interesting to operate.
+This could almost fit the description of a ‘nano layout’ as defined by Chris Nevard on his website.
+My original idea for this layout was to see how small I could build a micro model railway layout, using standard (that is, un-modified) motive power, rollingstock and trackage, that was still interesting to operate.

-For passenger services, either a single brake van or a short 4 wheel coach will be used.
-For freight services, a small collection of a few 4 wheel freight wagons will suffice.
-I have the flat wagon that was included in the 48DS purchase, and purchased a 4 wheel ventilated van, and might order one or two other wagons.
+For passenger services, a 4 wheel brake van has been purchased, with the possibility of a short 4 wheel coach also being purchased in future.
+For freight services, a small collection of few 4 wheel freight wagons is sufficient.
+I have the flat wagon that was included in the 48DS purchase, and have also purchased a 4 wheel ventilated van, and over time a few other wagons will likely be purchased.

-As far as testing of the concept of this layout, I have run the 48DS and flat wagon around the layout, and with the few more carriages I plan to purchase, it should be an interesting little layout to operate providing about fifteen to twenty minutes so of operating time.
-I am thinking I might also add a auto reversing module to the layout for the passenger services so I can activate it and just watch the trains go back and forth on the layout if I want to.
+As far as testing of the concept of this layout, I have run the 48DS and flat wagon around the layout, and with the few more carriages I might purchase, it should be an interesting little layout to operate providing about fifteen to twenty minutes or so of operating time.
+I am thinking I might also add an auto reversing module to the layout for the passenger services so I can activate it and just watch the trains go back and forth on the layout if I want to.

 Because the layout is so small, it didn’t take very long to add some reasonable scenery to the layout.
 The layout is almost fully sceniced, with a number of buildings and scenery features including a few small hills and undulating landscape.